-Passing a block/course in the Pre-Clerkship curriculum requires the student to have BOTH:
+Passing a block/course in the Pre-Clerkship curriculum requires the student to:

-- An overall passing grade, defined as a numerical grade equal to or greater than 70, for the block/course based on the calculation from the block/course grading scheme; and - A cumulative weighted average passing grade for all major assessments within the block/course.
+- Earn an overall passing grade, defined as a numerical grade equal to or greater than 70%, for the block/course based on the calculation from the block/course grading scheme. - Earn a cumulative weighted average passing grade of 70% or greater for all major assessments within the block/course. - Meet any other course specific criteria as outlined in the course syllabus.

 Each individual block/course grading scheme defines what constitutes "major assessments".
 The major assessments make up a minimum of 85% of the block/course grade.
-Successful block/course remediation is required if a student fails to meet both or either of the two passing criteria listed above for the block/course.
-All blocks/courses in the Pre-Clerkship curriculum can be remediated.
+Successful block/course remediation is required if a student fails to meet any of the passing criteria listed above for the block/course, and most blocks/courses in the Pre-Clerkship curriculum can be remediated.
+In some circumstances, repetition of the entire course may be required.
+It should be understood that successfully remediating a failed class does not change the fact that it was failed.
+Thus, a remediated class will still be counted as a failure of a course.